tskit-dev/tskit/docs/installation.rst

 Development versions
 ********************

 For general use, we do not recommend installing development versions.
-Indeed, for technical reasons it is not possible to install a development version directly using the GitHub URL (i.e. ``python3 -m pip install git+git://github.com/tskit-dev/tskit`` will not work).
 Occasionally pre-release versions are made available, which can be installed using ``python3 -m pip install --pre tskit``.
-If you really need to install a bleeding-edge version, see :ref:`sec_development`.
+If you really need to install a bleeding-edge version, see :ref:`sec_development_installing`.